spidasoftware/schema/resources/v1/schema/spidamin/README.md

 1. user - The definitions of users and user services are in this folder.

-Example Processes
+Example Services Consumption
 ----------------

-We will go through a two very simple examples.
+The first main way that you would might use our services, is by consuming them.
+This would happen if yo have an external system that needs to interact with SPIDAMin.
+From this point of view, we will go through a two very simple examples.
 The first we will fetch asset information.
 The second we will fetch and then update a project.
 For these examples we have used a command line tool curl, but any system would work that can make the needed HTTP requests.
 All of these requests are GET requests, but a POST request might be needed depending on how long the parameters are.

 ### Asset Retrieval